wthit56/Replacer/README.md

 logic internally while keeping things clear and separate on the outside.

-	Any Regex or replaceFunction created through aggregating will have a `.base` property.
+> Any Regex or replace-function created through aggregating will have a `.base` property.
-	This will allow you see how the final product was built through your browser's console, which will be useful for debugging.
-A .toString() method will be added to any string replaces converted into functions, which means some browser consoles will show the original string as a preview of the generated function.
+> This will allow you see how the final product was built through your browser's console,
+> which will be useful for debugging.
+A `.toString()` method will be added to any string
+> replaces converted into functions, which means some browser consoles will show the original
+> string as a preview of the generated function.

 ## To Do